Industrial Engineering and Management

 Graduates of the IE program will be able to:

-• ppreciate the importance of professional ethics and actively use their knowledge and experience to the benefit of the community.
+• Appreciate the importance of professional ethics and actively use their knowledge and experience to the benefit of the community.

 IE Program Learning Outcomes